emaphp/eMacros/README.md

 <br/>

-eMacros has several packages available organized by type within the namespace *eMacros\Package*.
+*eMacros* has several packages available organized by type within the *eMacros\Package* namespace.
 The following script demonstrates the use of some functions that are available in the 'String' package.

 ```lisp
 ; string_functions.em